 - Keyword stuffing

 Keyword stuffing is the over use of keywords on your pages.
 This practice had been used before by people to gain some advantage in ranking placement in respect of those keywords. keyword stuffing can be damaging especially when they obviously affect the readability of your site.
-It no longer debatable that Google no longer use keywords as a ranking factor anymore.
+It is no longer debatable that Google no longer uses keywords as a ranking factor anymore.

 - Link buying or excessive link exchanging